-- The financial assets are held with a business model of the Group whose objective is to collect contractual cash flows. - The contractual terms of the financial asset provide cash flows on specified dates that are solely payments of principal and interest on the principal amount outstanding.
+- The financial assets are held to collect contractual cash flow with an objective of business model of the Group. - The contractual terms of the financial asset provide cash flows on specified dates that are solely payments of principal and interest on the principal amount outstanding.